IBM/aspera-connect-sdk-js/.github/CONTRIBUTING.md

 npm run test
 ```

+When adding or changing functionality, please include new tests for them as part of your contribution.
 Also, always make sure to run our linter command:

 ```sh
 npm run lint